-The working title of my doctoral research is Career Learning, Interculturality and Identity Development in the Context of intra-EU Labour Migration (2014-2018).
-Professor Fred Dervin, who is in charge of multicultural education at the University of Helsinki, is supervising my PhD research.
+This doctoral disseration (monograph) entitled ‘Homo interculturalis - Identity, interculturality and career learning within European Union institutions’ is placed in the context of intra-EU labour mobility.
+Professor Fred Dervin, who is in charge of multicultural education at the University of Helsinki, was my PhD supervisor.

 This study examines the subjective dimensions of intra-EU labor mobility among staff working for decentralized EU agencies located in Greece (Cedefop), Ireland (Eurofound) and Italy (European Training Foundation), and the development of their identity, interculturality and career capitals.
 The qualitative data for this doctoral dissertation were gathered through thematic interviews held individually with a total of 20 interviewees at the above agencies.

 The results show that the participants seem to have been attracted by the intercultural aspects and career opportunities of the European Union agencies.
 They addressed their body of knowledge (career capital) more from person-centered than contextual perspectives.
 So, personal motivation, professional competences and social networks were assets discussed in more depth in relation to their global careers.
 In general, respondents were constructively critical about how professionalism is expressed in an international work environment, and how interculturality and Europeanness are demonstrated.
 They occasionally questioned what it means to be intercultural or to feel European.
 The respondents appeared to be aware of the complexities of identifying themselves as European, even though they feel it is an essential aspect of who they are and what they are supposed to represent in their professional roles.